 By signing up your small business members for the Federation Partnership Program, they have access to many U.S. Chamber member benefits and services, including:

-- Thousands of pages of small business toolkits to help grow and strengthen their businesses;
+- Guides and resources to help grow and strengthen their businesses;

-- Discounts to affinity partners such as FedEx;
+- Discounts to affinity partners such as FedEx and Metlife;

 Is there a fee to our organization or our small business members for this partnership?